feross/simple-peer/README.md

 Create a new WebRTC peer connection.

-A data channel for text/binary data communication will always be established.
-To establish video/voice communication, pass the `stream` option.
+A "data channel" for text/binary communication is always established, because it's cheap and often useful.
+For video/voice communication, pass the `stream` option.

 If `opts` is specified, then the default options (shown below) will be overridden.